joelmce/echo-chamber/README.md

 This was our first time implementing SocketIO in a more complex project outside of a simple chat feature.
 A lot of bugs had appeared that took a lot of our time away

 ## Things we did well

+## TODO

+**Joel**

+- Add room information above the chatbox (roomname, connected users etc)
+- Allow users to change their alias
+- Broadcast when a user connects to a room
+- Add rooms dynamically if the user chooses to